 However, by writing your Will years before it might be executed there is a very real chance that what you originally intended to do with your estate and possessions will change over time.
 As such, many people find that they need to update their Will.
-We’ve written this short guide to tell you how to do just that.
+Here is how to do just that.

 It’s recommended that you review your Will every five years to ensure that your wishes remain the same as when you first wrote it.
 It’s also important to make sure you amend your Will if you have a significant life change such as:

-Once your will has been signed, you can’t actually make any changes to the Will itself.
+Once your Will has been signed, you can’t make changes to the Will itself.
 Instead you can make minor changes by completing a codicil.
 A codicil is a document which is signed and witnessed in the same way as your Will was, but is then attached to your original Will to show the change that has been made.
 It’s simple and easy to do.